cmeraki/vit.triton/posts/PART2.md

 Figure 6: How 2D blocks are created from 2 1D offsets

 This gives us the appropriate data.
-You can similarly load the relevant data for other tensors.
+We can similarly load the relevant data for other tensors.
 The rest of the code is more about syntax rather than any core logic.
 So I'll leave that for you to explore.
 But if you understand the offset calculation properly, you should be able to write your kernels independently.

 The complete code is present [here](https://github.com/cmeraki/vit.triton/blob/main/examples/matmul_batch.py).
 You just need Triton and Torch for this example.